 Since it seemed pretty clear that a template wasn’t forthcoming, I did the only thing left to do.
 I set to work and created one myself.
 It took some time and a good bit of negotiating with my computer, but overall I think I came pretty close.

 I printed them out onto brown craft paper, which I found on a roll with the wrapping paper at the store, and cut it down to size so it would fit through my printer.
 Then I used colored pencils to add a little bit of color, just like yours.

 I also created a label for the back of the bottle.
 You didn’t show us what yours looked like, so I put my creative cap on and added a couple of cute illustrations to the instructions and tried to make it look like it belonged with the one on the front.

 And while my creative juices were flowing, I also made a gift tag with a little measuring cup, and tied it onto the bottle with some red and white baker’s twine.

 So I just wanted to let you know that I figured it all out, okay?
 And you don’t have to feel bad anymore about leaving me on my own to recreate your bottle.
 I’m sure it has been weighing on your conscience.
 But I appreciate all your creative ideas and I hope you keep them coming.
 I’m not afraid anymore.

 And reader, now you can go out and make some bread-in-a-bottle gifts like the one you pinned, too.
 You can download the template for both the front and back labels, as well as the gift tag here.
+[This design is for personal use only, and not to be used for commercial purposes.]
 All I ask in return is that you pretty please take a second and leave some comment love below.
 Let everyone know who you’ll be making your bottles for, or if you found another source for the bottles, or if you’re using another recipe, or just to say hey.
 Deal?
 Thanks a bunch.

 And as always, thanks for stopping by!